legendaniket/newtonproject01/README.md

 #### ----> Dividing the page into different sections.

-Solution - Used Semantic Elements like <footer>
-<header> and <div> to divide it into different sections and used it a desired location.
+Solution - Used Semantic Elements like "<footer>" "<header>" and "<div>" to divide it into different sections and used it a desired location.